 Students learn how to manage leisure service delivery systems by combining theory with practice.
 This degree is designed to prepare students for advanced positions in the parks, recreation, tourism and sport profession or admission into doctoral programs.

-PRT Graduate Handbook (PDF)
+PRT Graduate Handbook (Word)

 - Christine Li, PhD, Assistant Professor